MatthewNobes/recipe-book/README.md

 # recipe-book

 A JS/TS recipe app with a SQL Server database.
+Its been designed for personal deployment, running out of two docker containers alongside a database instance.
+It allows users to create and view their own recipes.

 This project is available with an Apache 2.0 license, for more information, click [here](https://www.apache.org/licenses/LICENSE-2.0).